aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-databar-barcode-height-adjustment/_index.md

 ## Conclusion

 In this tutorial, we've explored how to adjust the height of a One-Dimensional Databar barcode using Aspose.BarCode for .NET.
 This can be incredibly useful in scenarios where barcode customization is required.
-Remember to consult the [official documentation](https://reference.aspose.com/barcode/net/) for more details and advanced features of Aspose.BarCode for .NET.
+Remember to consult the [documentation](https://reference.aspose.com/barcode/net/) for more details and advanced features of Aspose.BarCode for .NET.

 Now, you are well-equipped to fine-tune barcode properties, ensuring that they meet your specific needs.
 Feel free to experiment and adapt these techniques to your projects and requirements.